t3hmun/gvuv/README.md

 ## Requirements

-Python with PyQt4 (only tested on python 3.4 Windows) Graphviz
+Python with PyQt4 (only tested in WinPython 3.4.2)

+Graphviz (either put its bin in path, or modify `dotpath` in `gvgen.py`)

+The graph file should have `.dot` as its extension.

 ## License